10 Top-Rated Things to Do in Lauderdale-by-the-Sea, FL

 4. Access the Beach from El Prado Park

-El Prado Park caters to those who enjoy a laid-back experience, and it’s conveniently located close to both Town Hall and the beach.
+El Prado Park caters to those who enjoy a laid-back experience, and it's conveniently located close to both Town Hall and the beach.
 This pretty oceanfront haven boasts a thick carpet of grass, perfect for picnicking, and a curved brick pathway ideal for a jog or rollerblade.
+Hanging out here for a couple of hours is a fun free things to do in Lauderdale-by-the-Sea.

 The multicolored Adirondack chairs and their accompanying bright umbrellas add a vibrant pop of color against a backdrop of azure ocean waves.
 They beg to be sat upon, if only for a few moments spent toweling off or people-watching.
+If you're lucky, you can score a spot in the shade, which will be a welcome respite from the hot afternoon sun.

 It's a few minutes' walk from nearby Laura Ward Washingtonia Avenue Portal.
 You can access the shore from either place, but this pretty spot is more popular and inviting.